 Policy 3.97 Volcano Cliffs Neighborhood Activity Center.
-The Volcano Cliffs Village Center should be designated as a Neighborhood Activity Center.
+The Volcano Cliffs Village Center shall should [2] be designated as a Neighborhood Activity Center.
 The Volcano Cliffs Village Center provides an opportunity to provide daily services, convenience goods and personal services to the residential area that surrounds it.
 It is centrally located to the Volcano Cliffs area, is located at the junction of a minor arterial (Universe) and a collector (Rosa Parks) and is therefore well placed to serve the community.
 The proximity of the area to the Volcano Vista High School and the Tony Hillerman Middle School also make this a logical location.

-Policy 3.973.98.
+3.98.
 Implementation Strategies should consider the following for growth phasing and timing.
 The considerations for the various phases of growth should generally include the following:

-Public Infrastructure Districts.
 Public Improvement Districts.
-Public Improvement Districts (Sections 5-11-1 through 27 NMSA 1978) provide another mechanism for funding development in the Volcano Mesa area.
+Public Improvement Districts (Sections 5-11-1 et seq.
+NMSA 1978 provide another mechanism for funding development in the Volcano Mesa area.
 PIDs are established to create a special property tax assessment, over the normally charged rate, to fund the development of street and parking facilities, trails, parks, open space, recreational facilities, landscaping, public building, school sites and facilities, libraries and other educational and cultural facilities, water and wastewater systems, storm drainage, and private utilities, as provided in the Statute.
 Current City Ordinance requires a unanimous vote of all property owners to establish a PID, the State Statutory requirement is for three-fourths affirmative votes of District property owners cast, with the number of votes based on the acreage held of each owner.
 Due to these requirements, PIDs are more appropriate in cases where all of the property is owned by 1-5 developers.

 Special Assessment Districts.
 SADs are districts that can be set up by State Statute (Chapter 3, Article 33 NMSA 1978) and used to finance and ensure timely provision of infrastructure to a defined area.
 Infrastructure in an SAD is funded through an assessment that is levied on each property within the district.
-The benefits of using SADs as a mechanism to fund infrastructure are that the City controls infrastructure improvement and can therefore ensure that it is developed at appropriate standards, and SADs are set up to permit development in areas that have a large number of property owners, as is the case in Volcano Heights Cliffs.
+The benefits of using SADs as a mechanism to fund infrastructure are that the City controls infrastructure improvement and can therefore ensure that it is developed at appropriate standards, and SADs are set up to permit development in areas that have a large number of property owners, as is the case in Volcano Cliffs.
 Funding generated under SADs is eligible to be utilized for basic infrastructure as well as things such as streetscape enhancements and landscaping.

 PID/SAD Implementation.
-In order to ensure development that is compatible with the policies of the Volcano Mesa area and the regulations in the Volcano Cliffs SDP, the Volcano Heights SDP and the Volcano Heights Trails SDP applicable Rank 3 sector development plans, PIDs and SADs are subject to the requirements and guidelines established in the plans by State statute established in the Volcano Mesa plans as required by state statute and other provisions of state statute as appropriate.
+In order to ensure development that is compatible with the policies of the Volcano Mesa area and the regulations in applicable Rank 3 sector development plans, PIDs and SADs are subject to the requirements and guidelines established in the Volcano Mesa plans as required by state statute and other provisions of state statute as appropriate.